JabRef/user-documentation/en/setup/citationkeypatterns.md

 #### BibTeX fields

-In addition to the special field markers, most BibTeX, BibLaTeX, and JabRef field names can be used directly.
+In addition to the special field markers, most BibTeX, biblatex, and JabRef field names can be used directly.
 If you regularly use a field marker not on this list, you are encouraged to add it.

 * **`[author]`** `Ada Lovelace and Charles Babbage` becomes `AdaLovelaceandCharlesBabbage`
 * **`[date]`** `2020-09-25`